 In 2021, I published And Still We Rise: A Novel about the Genocide in Bosnia.
 This historical fiction tells the story of one family's journey to survive the cruelty unleashed upon non-Serbs in the war between 1992 and 1995.
 This book gave me the opportunity to give many presentations and guest on podcasts to enlighten those less familiar with the genocide that took place in Bosnia perpetrated by ultranationalist Serbs.
 Some of the highlights for me include presenting at the Greater Lafayette Holocaust Remembrance Conference (Purdue University), a book tour in Utica with presentations at local sites, presentations in Bowling Green, KY during their Srebrenica Genocide Memorial commemoration week, UT Austin "Slavic Connection" podcast, and Seoul National University's guest speaker at their Gender Studies Program.

 Moris Albahari was a Sephardic Jew in the small village of Drvar during the Holocaust.
 At the age of eleven, him, his sister, and parents were taken by the Ustashe, the vicious ultranationalists that allied with the Nazis as their puppet government in the former Kingdom of Yugoslavia, renamed the Independent State of Croatia.
 Moris escapes from the train that is about to take them along with hundreds of other Jews, to a death camp called Jasenovac.
 He eventually joins Tito's Partisans for the remainder of their struggle to defeat the Nazis and Ustashe.
 This historical fiction is based on true events.
-The goal is to publish the book in late 2023.
+The goal is to publish the book in 2024.